 Customer engagement strategies and how to measure their effectiveness

-With so many competitors out there, keeping your customers focused on you and your brand is becoming increasingly challenging.
+With so many competitors out there, keeping your customers focused on your brand is becoming increasingly challenging.
 Let’s start with a few proven ways to make your customers more engaged and get them invested in your brand.

 1. Introduce rewards to make customers feel more appreciated